Signs Of Depression In Women

 Talk to a professional

 Licensed therapists are trained to recognize symptoms of depression and aid people in changing their lives positively.
-They can provide evidence-based therapeutic education and support you in developing coping skills.
+A health care professional can provide evidence-based therapeutic education and support you in developing coping skills.
 If you're struggling with depression, reaching out for help can be essential.
 Depressive symptoms may be difficult to manage independently.

 If you face barriers to in-person therapy due to income, location, or the time you need, you can try contacting a provider through a platform like BetterHelp.
 With an online therapist, you can find a provider for a lower price and connect outside of standard business hours.
 You can also match with a provider specifically specializing in treating women with depression.